Boost Your Coding Efficiency: 7 tips for Visual Studio Code

 console.log(add(2, 3));

-• When you run the debugger and execution stops (for example, at a breakpoint or during a step-through), the Watch window displays the present values of a, b, and result in this case.
+to the Watch window. - When you run the debugger and execution stops (for example, at a breakpoint or during a step-through), the Watch window displays the present values of

-• This helps show that result is correctly calculated as the sum of a and b.
+is correctly calculated as the sum ofa

 Here you can observe dynamic variations in variables that take part in execution flow or assess the results of complicated expressions.